nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

     $ docker exec xbuild-loop tail -f /linux-build/logs/build-loop.txt

+To inspect a log from a build (get file path of failed builds from build-loop.txt above):

+    $ docker exec -it xbuild-loop less /linux-build/logs/build-log-001.txt

 To stop the loop keep hitting ctrl-c or run:

     $ docker container stop xbuild-loop